Scaling Knowledge Graph Construction through Synthetic Data Generation and Distillation: Distill-SynthKG

+To further evaluate decontextualization accuracy, we manually annotate 75 randomly selected rewritten chunks.
+Three authors each label 25 chunks, with access to both the original chunk and the full document.
+For each chunk, annotators assess whether any modifications were made, whether those modifications are correct, and whether any information was lost.

+Across the 75 chunks, we record 593 edits in total, of which only six involve incorrect modifications and four exhibit information loss.
+Overall, these results suggest that decontextualization produces high-quality, self-contained text.
+Qualitatively, most edits increase specificity, for example, replacing a generic term like “scientists” with “Darwinian scientists,” indicating that the rewritten chunks are typically understandable without additional context.

-Following the paradigm of \citet{edge2024from} and \citet{gutiérrez2024hipporag}, we first prompt the LLM to extract all entities and their corresponding types from each text chunk, as shown in Step 3 of \Cref{kg-synthesis-workflow}.
+\paragraph{Entity and Relation Extraction} Similar to \citet{edge2024from} and \citet{gutiérrez2024hipporag}, we first prompt the LLM to extract all entities and their corresponding types from each text chunk, as shown in Step 3 of \Cref{kg-synthesis-workflow}.
 Then, we prompt the LLM again to generate all propositions and corresponding relation triplets based on the text chunk and previously extracted entities.
 Each relation is represented by quadruplets consisting of a \textbf{source} entity, \textbf{predicate}, \textbf{target} entity, and a \textbf{proposition} (see \Cref{kg-synthesis-workflow} for examples).
 The proposition is a sentence that describes the semantic relation between the source and target entities, encapsulating all key details of that relation.

-We extend traditional KG triples by adding a proposition component.
-One reason for this is that propositions function as an intermediate chain of thought \cite{wei2022chain}, enabling the LLM to first articulate the relevant context coherently before extracting the corresponding triplets.
+We extend traditional KG triples by adding a proposition component, which functions as an intermediate chain of thought \citep{wei2022chain} enabling the LLM to first articulate the relevant context coherently before extracting the corresponding triplets.
 This approach therefore better leverages contextual information.
 Additionally, the proposition acts as a fine-grained, self-contained retrieval unit, which facilitates the construction of KG-based retrieval indices.
 Beyond triplets and text chunks, our final KG incorporates these clear, independent propositions.
 For example, the proposition ``\textit{OWC Pharmaceutical Research Corp preferred stock is convertible to common stock at \$0.20 per share.}'' provides important contextual details, such as the ``\textit{conversion price \$0.20 per share},'' and also serves as a precise, indexable unit.

+Crucially, this multi-step decomposition creates consistent patterns that can be learned.
+Unlike single-step prompting which produces variable outputs, our pipeline generates KGs with predictable structure: consistent entity naming from decontextualization, systematic coverage from chunk-by-chunk processing, and interpretable intermediate representations through propositions.
+These properties make the outputs suitable as training data for smaller models.